docker/docs/docker-for-mac/docker-toolbox.md

 ## The Docker for Mac environment

 Docker for Mac is a Mac native application, that you install in `/Applications`.
 At installation time, it creates symlinks in `/usr/local/bin` for `docker` and `docker-compose`, to the version of the commands inside the Mac application bundle, in `/Applications/Docker.app/Contents/Resources/bin`.

 Here are some key points to know about Docker for Mac before you get started:

-* Docker for Mac does not use VirtualBox, but rather <a href="https://github.com/docker/HyperKit/" target="_blank">HyperKit</a>, a lightweight macOS virtualization solution built on top of Hypervisor.framework in macOS 10.10 Yosemite and higher.
+* Docker for Mac does not use VirtualBox, but rather [HyperKit](https://github.com/docker/HyperKit/, a lightweight macOS virtualization solution built on top of Hypervisor.framework in macOS 10.10 Yosemite and higher.

 * Installing Docker for Mac does not affect machines you created with Docker Machine.
 The install offers to copy containers and images from your local `default` machine (if one exists) to the new Docker for Mac HyperKit VM.
 If chosen, content from `default` is copied to the new Docker for Mac HyperKit VM, and your original `default` machine is kept as is.